 - There are more than 200 stock exchange-listed REITs with an equity market capitalization of about $800 billion.
-This represents more than $1 trillion of underlying real estate and is roughly 15 percent of total commercial real estate.
+This represents $1.5 trillion of underlying real estate and is roughly 15 percent of total commercial real estate.
 Most of the remaining 85 percent is held by tax-exempt entities like pension funds or pass-through partnerships.

 - REITs paid out approximately $34 billion in dividends in 2013.
 This was taxed at the shareholder level at the higher ordinary rate of up to 39.6 percent, whereas most non-REIT dividends are taxed at the lower qualified rate of up to 20 percent.

-- Additionally, more than 30 countries around the world have adopted REIT laws comparable to the U.S. REIT rules for real estate investment, ranging from developed economies, such as the United Kingdom and Japan, to emerging markets like Singapore and Malaysia.
+- More than 30 countries around the world have adopted REIT laws comparable to the U.S. REIT rules for real estate investment, ranging from developed economies, such as the United Kingdom and Japan, to emerging markets like Singapore and Malaysia.